Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Sufentanil/Sufentanil_evaluation_report.md

 ## 2.1 Modeling strategy
 The general concept of building a PBPK model has previously been described by Kuepfer et al. ([Kuepfer 2016](#5-references)).
-Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#5-references)).
+Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([Schlender 2016](#5-references)).
 The information was incorporated into PK-Sim® and was used as default values for the simulations in adults.

-The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#5-references)) or otherwise referenced for the specific process.
+The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([PK-Sim Ontogeny Database Version 7.3](#5-references)) or otherwise referenced for the specific process.

 First, a base mean model was built using data from the single dose escalation study to find an appropriate structure describing the PK of sufentanil.
 The mean PK model was developed using a typical European individual.
 Unknown parameters were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.